Luminar-Network/LUM-subnet/docs/TESTNET_DEPLOYMENT.md

 This script will:
 1. ✅ Setup testnet environment
 2. ✅ Check Bittensor installation
-3. ✅ Create testnet wallet
+3. ✅ Create miner and validator wallets
 4. ✅ Guide you to get testnet TAO
-5. ✅ Register on subnet
+5. ✅ Register on subnet 414 (Luminar Network)
 6. ✅ Start miner and validator
 7. ✅ Show monitoring commands